-As the fastest growing segment in higher education, online learning is a bona fide option for many students for a variety of reasons.
-In fact, colleges and universities across the country are rapidly adding distance learning degree programs to keep pace with student demand and employer requests.
-You can quickly find online degree options by selecting from the schools below or by using our proprietary online matching portal today.
+As the quickest segment in postsecondary education, online learning is a bona fide option for many students for a variety of reasons.
+In fact, colleges across the nation are rapidly adding distance learning degree programs to keep pace with student demand and employer requests.
+You can quickly find online degree options by selecting from the schools below or by utilizing our proprietary online matching portal today.
 The top reasons to consider earning a human services degree online include:

-- Ease of Use – A student enrolled in a college course via distance learning can hop online at any time without the traditional trappings of being in a specific location at a prescribed time found with classroom-based programs.
+- Ease of Use – A student enrolled in a college course via distance learning can hop online any time without restrictions of attending class at a prescribed time found with classroom-based programs.
 With fewer physical restrictions, a student can study at MIT while living in Los Angeles.

 - Flexible Scheduling – Enrolling in an online degree program from a college or university will allow you to step in and out of class as it makes sense for you.
 This ability to have school fit your schedule is a major philosophical shift from the previous generation’s notion of college.

 - Completion Time – Online degrees in human services can be self-paced programs to allow you to decide when and how much time to invest in your degree.
 Additionally, many schools offer programs every 6-8 weeks which allows students to enroll throughout the year versus fitting into the traditional school year cycle.

 A career in human services may require licensing depending on the state.
 States requiring licensure will have their own requirements, and it is recommended that individuals identify such requirements for their respective states.

 Positions at the entry level will have the human services worker utilizing methods outlined by a programs objective to assist individuals in need as defined by the program.
 Target groups may be defined broadly, but typically involve with illness, poverty, substance abuse problems, physical abuse, and so on.